ROOT™ Periodontal & Implant Centers

 • Tooth fused to bone (ankylosis)

-• Large curves of root (dilacerations)
+• Large curves of the root (dilacerations)

 • Ankylosis (the tooth is fused to the bone)